 - DIY Converting a Unicomp Model-M keyboard to a Bluetooth one

-Money back guarantee: if for any reason the adapter does not work with your keyboard, simply return it to us for 100% refund including S&H.
+Money back guarantee: if for any reason the adapter does not work with your keyboard, simply return it for 100% refund of the purchase price.